 Many hands are needed to help in each of these areas, so please visit our Selfless Service page to learn more about how you might both give and receive in providing selfless service with FCM.

 Sangha Care Committees for Naples & St. Petersburg

 Our Naples and St. Petersburg Sanghas are nurtured by a team of caring members for each location that is called the "Sangha Care Committee."
-The Sangha Care Committee conducts our weekly sanghas and other activities in Naples and St. Petersburg, respectively, and cares for our community.
+The Sangha Care Committee conducts weekly sanghas and other activities in Naples and St. Petersburg, respectively, and cares for our community.

 The Sangha Care Committees are open to all Naples and St. Petersburg area members of FCM and others who attend sangha and would like to “give back” to the community.
-The Committees have occasional meetings as needed, and accomplishes their work harmoniously and joyfully through the use of sign-up sheets for different weekly tasks and e-mail communications among members.
+The Committees have occasional meetings as needed, and accomplish their work harmoniously and joyfully through the use of sign-up sheets for different weekly tasks and e-mail communications among members.
 Please visit our Selfless Service page for more information about how to participate in Sangha Care.

 Order of Interbeing

-.
+Almost fifty FCM members, including our teacher Fred Eppsteiner, are ordained or aspirants in the Order Of Interbeing ("OI”) founded by Thich Nhat Hanh.
+The OI is dedicated to sangha building and service, and to a sincere, sustained personal Dharma practice based on the Fourteen Mindfulness Trainings.
 As such, FCM’s OI community forms a core of committed, compassionate practitioners to help realize FCM’s mission and to support all of us in our practices as we seek healing and transformation.
 Many other FCM members are not formally part of the OI but are equally committed to their own personal practice and to joyful work to build and support our community.